3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!

 Checkpoint Charlie

-Checkpoint Charlie was the name given to a Berlin Wall crossing point between east and west Berlin.
+Checkpoint Charlie was the name given to a Berlin Wall crossing point between East and West Berlin.

 A lot of the places to see in Berlin revolve around the effects the end of the Second World War had upon the city.